 [By-law 77B inserted in Gazette 14 Oct 1988 p.
 4172; amended in Gazette 29 Dec 1995 p.
 6307.]

-78. Water meters, cost of repair or replacement
+78. Water meters etc., cost of repair or replacement

 An owner or occupier of land supplied with water through a meter, pipe or fitting belonging to the Corporation shall, if necessary, pay the cost of replacement or making good any damage to such meter, pipe or fitting whilst on his land or in his charge.